Number and location of pre-images under harmonic mappings in the plane: Location of pre-images near the critical set

-Moreover, the two zeros in 1.\@ lie in two different sets adjacent to the corresponding critical arc, and hence one zero is sense-preserving and the other sense-reversing; see Theorem~\ref{thm:counting_on_tile} and Remark~\ref{rem:counting_formula} if $f$ is non-degenerate, and again~\cite[Thm.~6.7]{Neumann2005} for light harmonic mappings. \end{proof}
+Moreover, the two pre-images of $\eta + t c$ in 1.\@ lie on different sides of the corresponding critical arc, and hence $f$ is sense-preserving at one pre-image and sense-reversing at the other; see Theorem~\ref{thm:counting_on_tile} and Remark~\ref{rem:counting_formula} if $f$ is non-degenerate, and again~\cite[Thm.~6.7]{Neumann2005} for light harmonic mappings. \end{proof}

 Figure~\ref{fig:caustic_crossing} (top) illustrates the effect in Theorem~\ref{thm:local_fold}.
-The points $z_\pm$ are the pre-images of $\eta + \delta c$ under $f$, i.e., the limits of the harmonic Newton iteration with initial points $w_\pm$.
+The points $z_1$, $z_2$ are the pre-images of $\eta + t c$ under $f$, i.e., the limits of the harmonic Newton iteration for $f - (\eta + t c)$ with initial points $z_\pm$.